Observatory: Airborne observatories

 Airborne observatories have the advantage of height over ground installations, putting them above most of the Earth's atmosphere.
 They also have an advantage over space telescopes: The instruments can be deployed, repaired and updated much more quickly and inexpensively.
 The Kuiper Airborne Observatory and the Stratospheric Observatory for Infrared Astronomy use airplanes to observe in the infrared, which is absorbed by water vapor in the atmosphere.
 High-altitude balloons for X-ray astronomy have been used in a variety of countries.

+Neutrino observatories

+Example underground, underwater or under ice neutrino observatories include: